Atlantic Wall: France

 Many French construction companies benefited financially from helping construct the Atlantic Wall; these companies were not penalised during the post war period.

 Immediately after the war, there was little interest in preserving the wall due to the negative memories associated with the Nazi occupation.
-Some of the beach fortifications have toppled or are underwater, while those further inland still exist mainly due to their location.
+Some of the beach fortifications have toppled or are underwater, while those farther inland still exist mainly due to their location.

 One of the best preserved parts is the Todt Battery.
 In 2011, renewed efforts to preserve the wall were spearheaded by organisations in Germany, the Netherlands, and the United Kingdom.
 The question has been raised over whether France should declare the wall a National Monument to ensure it is preserved; however no government so far has envisaged this.

 Elsewhere

-Although the defensive wall was never fully completed, many bunkers still exist near Ostend, Channel Islands, on Walcheren, near Scheveningen, The Hague, Katwijk, Noordwijk, Den Helder, and in Scandinavia (Denmark and Norway specifically).
+Although the defensive wall was never fully completed, many bunkers still exist near Ostend, Channel Islands, on Walcheren, near Scheveningen, The Hague, Katwijk, Noordwijk, IJmuiden, Den Helder, and in Scandinavia (Denmark and Norway specifically).